clach04/best_python_dockerfile_ever/README.md

 # The best Python Dockerfile ever

-Invoking [Cunningham's Law](https://meta.wikimedia.org/wiki/Cunningham%27s_Law), this is the best Dockerfile for a hello world Python web app ;-)
+Invoking [Cunningham's Law](https://meta.wikimedia.org/wiki/Cunningham%27s_Law), this is the best Dockerfile for a hello world Python web app, in other words https://xkcd.com/386/ ;-)